Why

 or safety is desired, an automobile is a better choice.

-is not an issue, private tutoring may be all that's needed.
+private tutoring may be all that's needed.
+But when a

-of grade level, or emotional or family issues play a
+history, or emotional or family issues play an important

-significant role, or whenever needs or goals are more
+level, or whenever needs or goals are more extensive or

-extensive or must be addressed or accomplished with greater
+specialized or must be addressed or accomplished with

-speed, it’s best to hire a professional academic
+greater speed, it’s best to hire a professional

 Since academic coaches have better training, more

-experience, and greater skills than ordinary tutors do, and
+experience, and more advanced skills than do ordinary

-since they offer a broad array of additional educational
+tutors, and since coaches offer a broad array of additional

-support services that the average tutor is not qualified to
+educational support services that the average tutor is not

-provide, fees for academic coaching are normally higher
+able to provide, fees for academic coaching are often

 The scooter/auto analogy aptly applies here, as well.